aetting/compeval-generation-system/README.md

 * `rtype`: object-relative or subject-relative (`orc` or `src`)
 * `event`: the event described by the relative clause.
 The value here will be another EVENT object, as described above.

+Note that at present only one event object can be specified for a given constraint.

 ## Config file examples

 Config files are used to specify a) the input constraints for the sentences to be generated, and b) possible structures for the sentences.